Finding the Top Financial Advisors in Bethesda, Maryland

 FBB Capital Partners Background

 FBB Capital Partners first began offering its services in 1987.
-The firm is under the ownership of president Michael J. Mussio, executive vice president and chief compliance officer (CCO) Stein A. Olavsrud, director of operations Bridget M. Simpson and firm founder Susan B. Fulton (via control of Julian, Inc., a separate company).
+The firm is under the ownership of president Michael J. Mussio, executive vice president and chief compliance officer (CCO) Stein A. Olavsrud, director of operations Bridget M. Simpson and founder Susan B. Fulton (via control of Julian, Inc., a separate company).

-FBB Capital Partners Investing Strategy
+FBB Capital Partners Investment Strategy

 FBB Capital Partners designs portfolios based on a client's individual circumstances such as risk tolerance and investment goals.
 The firm does not limit itself to certain securities and makes recommendations as it deems appropriate to your financial circumstances.
 Your portfolio may offer exposure to the following securities: